 “If you’re regularly cleaning stuff, you should be fine.
 I wouldn’t expect any virus to survive a dishwasher.”

-Likewise, we know that it’s extremely unlikely to contract airborne viruses from surfaces.
+Likewise, we know that it’s extremely unlikely to contract Covid-19 from surfaces:

 “We haven’t had a confirmed case of contact transmission of SARS-CoV-2, which is the virus that causes covid-19, since this has all been occurring.
 You really are almost at a nil risk of getting surface contact transmission of this.”